I live with my 2-year-old daughter and my husband who is tired of my grief, in a small house in College Town USA.

 I hesitated.
-I mean, what if he was some psycho and I here I was thinking I was the one in control, but maybe he was.
-This made me grumpy and the Bob Marley was something I only listened to at the beach so that was starting to make me grumpy too.
-I looked at the door, then back at him.
+I mean, what if he was some psycho and here I was thinking I was the one in control, but maybe he was.
+This made me grumpy.
+I looked over at the front door, then back at him standing there in front of me.
 He squinted at me and said, “What music do you like?”

 “Oh you wouldn’t like it” I said.
 “It is some group from the 80’s called, New Order.”

-He said, “come here” and walked back to his room.
-I heard Bob Marley stop and Bizarre Love Triangle started to thud though the house from his room…instant joy.
-I used my jogging leg muscles to get up from the couch and I headed over to the music and stood in the doorway of his bedroom, still holding the ice-sock to my head.
-He had put the gin, tonic and weed on his computer desk, on top of massive text books.
+He said, “come here” and turned and walked back to his room.
+I heard Bizarre Love Triangle start to thud through the house from his room…instant joy.
+I used my jogging leg muscles to get up from the couch and I headed over to the music and leaned against the doorway of his bedroom, still holding the ice-sock to my head.
+He had placed the gin, tonic and weed on top of massive text books that were on his computer desk.
 There were 5 different types of Rubix Cubes stacked in a tower next to his computer.
 One was made up of all silver stickers.
-I picked it up and studied it with interest then put it back carefully on top of the tower.
-His bed was large and tidy with a boring navy comforter stretched over some pillows.
+I picked it up and studied it with interest.
+How do you use a Rubix Cube when the stickers are all the same color?
+I didn’t ask.
+I put it back carefully on top of the tower.
+His bed was large and tidy with a standard navy comforter stretched over some pillows.
 There was an actual mini-fridge next to his bed, doubling as a bedside table, and some phone chargers scattered over it along with what I suspected was a retainer case.

 Is it lazy if I don’t want to write what happened next?
 It feels like it needs to be just for me.

 I’ll tell a little more.
 I told him I liked the new Taylor Swift album because it was all folk songs and then that was immediately playing.
 It was actually a little test because most guys don’t like Taylor Swift.
 But he was making it clear that whatever was happening right now was all about me.
 That was a familiar feeling from a long time ago.